rwth-afu/UniPager/README.md

 Universal POCSAG transmitter controller written in Rust.

 ## Compilation
 Be aware: Install with Raspbian wheezy will fail, you need jessie.
-Using a fresh installation of your Operating System will minimize the chance of running into truble.
+Using a fresh installation of your Operating System will minimize the chance of running into errors.

 It is recommended to update your OS before installing: